PacificCommunity/sdmx-dashboard-components/README.md

 ## Usage

+This library provides a set of components to build visuals for SDMX data.
+Single React components are available `SDMXChart`, `SDMXMap` and `SDMXValue` to embed SDMX visuals in your application and can also be combined in a
-This library provides a `SDMXDashboard` component that generates a React dashboard from a JSON configuration file passed via `dashUrl`.
+ `SDMXDashboard` component that generates a dashboard.
+The single components are only configured via props, while the dashboard component can configured via a JSON configuration file.

-More information on the syntax of the configuration file can be found [here](https://github.com/thhomas/dashboard-creator/blob/main/public/doc.md)
+More information on the syntax of the configuration can be found [here](https://github.com/thhomas/dashboard-creator/blob/main/public/doc.md)

 ```bash
 npm install sdmx-dashboard-react